xdmarcos/ProfileHUB/README.md

 Ex. `testLoadData_whenItsAbleToLoadTheContent_updatesDataSource`

 For the generation of some mocks I used [Sourcery](https://github.com/krzysztofzablocki/Sourcery), but not as a project dependency. but installed locally using [Hombrew](https://brew.sh)

-## UI Tests

-The project at its current state doesn't contain any UI Tests.

-The plan was to do them by making use of the [KIF Framework](https://github.com/kif-framework/KIF) and following the [Robot Pattern](https://academy.realm.io/posts/kau-jake-wharton-testing-robots/).

-********Benefits:********

-- ********KIF:******** The benefits of this framework are several, among which I could highlight:

-- Allows you to perform functional tests on your views instead of integration tests.

-- The framework runs on the UnitTests target, which gives you the possibility to perform white box testing by mocking the dependencies.
-Something that it's not possible to do with the UITests targets.

-- Because it runs on the UnitTests target, we can skip the navigation to specific parts of the app, and directly load the screen in its required state.

-- ********Robot Pattern:******** The pattern is focused on splitting the `What` from the `How` Meaning that you have 2 entities responsable to run the set of tests.
-The first one is the `XCTestCase` which knows `What` to test and the second would be the `Robot` that knows how to execute the actions.

-## Assumptions

-During the initial analysis of the assigment I started thinking of what actually could bring value to it and if I decided to build my own components such as ImageCache or CommonUI.

-Make use of good software development principles as SOLID, Dependency injection and Dependency inversion and design patterns as MVP, Repository and Coordinator.

-Once I started thinking about this, my attention went to two main features:

-- Modularizate the project using local swift packages.

-- Enforce reusability and testability.